krisnova/.net/content/posts/linux-accept-queues.md

 Now -- the question remains how does one observe the state of these queues?
 More importantly: when would you want to?

 In order to observe the queues you will first want to understand which specific accept queues you believe to be interesting on your servers.
-There are many instances of the [request_sock_queue](https://github.com/torvalds/linux/blob/v6.2/include/net/request_sock.h#L168-L188) specifically found primarily in the net core and net TCP sections of the network code in Linux.

 Specifically there are 4 types of connections that most enterprise services will find interesting: